ncpr1996/blogs_backup/clyfkysym001n09i85ps2e7ns.md

 **Overview :**

-* Operates as a security layer for your VPC, functioning similar to a firewall to regulate traffic in and out of one or more subnets.
+* Functions as a security layer for your virtual private network (VPC), controlling traffic entering and leaving one or more subnets in a way similar to a firewall.**Default Configuration** :

-**Default Configuration** :

-* Your VPC includes a default NACL that is modifiable.
+* A customizable default NACL is included with your VPC.

-* Initially permits all inbound and outbound IPv4 traffic, and IPv6 if applicable.
+* Allows all inbound and outbound IPv4 traffic at first, as well as IPv6 if necessary.

 **Custom NACL Creation** :

-* Create custom NACLs and associate them with specific subnets.
+* Make unique NACLs and link them to particular subnets.

-* Custom NACLs initially deny all inbound and outbound traffic until rules are added.
+* Until rules are applied, custom NACLs initially block all inbound and outbound traffic.

 **Subnet Association** :

-* Every subnet in your VPC must be associated with a NACL.
+* Each subnet in your VPC needs to have a NACL assigned to it.

-* Subnets without explicit NACL associations are automatically linked to the default NACL.
+* Subnets are automatically associated with the default NACL if they are not specifically linked to one.

 **Association Flexibility** :

-* A NACL can be associated with multiple subnets, but each subnet can have only one NACL at a time.
+* There can be more than one NACL connected to a single subnet, but only one NACL per subnet at a time.

 * Associating a new NACL with a subnet removes any previous association.